-To strive to create an environment that gives the necessary accommodations to art workers with disabilities to have access to the same opportunities and resources as our able-bodied peers.
+To strive to create an environment that meets the needs of art workers with disabilities to have access to the same opportunities and resources as our able-bodied peers.

 To lift the burden off the shoulders of disabled individuals and demand that the art institutions, ministries, and political entities take up their rightful responsibility to guarantee we as individuals with disabilities have the adequate opportunities to both participate in cultural life and succeed in our art careers as if we were able-bodied.